Madagascar harrier-hawk

-The Madagascar harrier-hawk (Polyboroides radiatus) is a very large species of bird of prey in the family Accipitridae, endemic to Madagascar.
+The Madagascar harrier-hawk (Polyboroides radiatus) is a medium-sized species of bird of prey in the family Accipitridae, endemic to Madagascar.

 Description

-The Madagascar harrier-hawk is a largish raptor with long and broad wings which when folded almost reach to the tip of the tail.
-It has a black tail with a single broad grey band bisecting the black half way along its length, Adult birds are grey above with blackish flight feathers.
+The Madagascar harrier-hawk is a medium-sized raptor with long and broad wings which when folded almost reach to the tip of the tail.
+It has a black tail with a single broad grey band bisecting the black half way along its length.
+Adult birds are grey above with blackish flight feathers.
 The underparts are white with dense dark barring on the breast, belly and underwing coverts while the upper breast and throat are the same colour as the upperparts and form a grey hood, broken by the yellow face.
 The bill is yellow with a black tip and the legs are yellow.

 Distribution

 The Madagascar harrier-hawk is quite widespread and common, albeit in small numbers, in most regions of Madagascar but it is scarce on the deforested central plateau.
 It can be found from sea level to 2,000 m altitude.